shiyingt/pet-shop-tutorial/README.md

 # pet-shop-tutorial
-integrate Torus login with Ethereum's pet-shop-tutorial See Ethereum’s pet-shop-tutorial at https://truffleframework.com/tutorials/pet-shop
+integrate Torus login with Ethereum's pet-shop-tutorial\
+See Ethereum’s pet-shop-tutorial at https://truffleframework.com/tutorials/pet-shop

 ## Instructions:
-if you have not installed truffle, run the following line on your console.
+if you have not installed truffle, run the following line on your console.\
 ```
 npm install -g truffle
 ```

-gitclone repository.
+gitclone repository.\
-In Chrome browser, download extension Tampermonkey.
+In Chrome browser, download extension Tampermonkey.\
-1.create a new user script
+1. create a new user script
-2.add the script from ‘app.tor.us/embed.user.js’ and paste it in the new user script you created in step 1.
+2. add the script from ‘app.tor.us/embed.user.js’ and paste it in the new user script you created in step 1.
 Rename script to TORUS USER SCRIPT.
-3.check for userscript updates and remember to enable TORUS USER SCRIPT in TamperMonkey. cd into repository and run npm run dev.
+3. check for userscript updates and remember to enable TORUS USER SCRIPT in TamperMonkey. cd into repository and run npm run dev.\

 ## FAQ:
 1. Torus is unable to function properly due to two web3 injections.